MttMsgrvDev/generate-two-dimensional-map-py/README.md

 # generate-two-dimensional-map-py

-A python project to generate a two dimensional map with randomly generated elevation.
+A python project to generate a two dimensional height map.

 ## Links